 The incidence of osteoporosis increases with age, and is develops at an earlier age in woman than in men.
 About 55 % of Americans, women more so than men, are at risk of developing osteoporosis.
-This disease is characterized by a demineralization of the bones, which become porous and fragile, this causing a higher susceptibility to fractures.5
+This disease is characterized by a demineralization of the bones, which become porous and fragile, this causing a higher susceptibility to fractures.

 Bone is largely calcium in nature, and if demineralization were the issue than common sense would dictate that increasing dietary intake of calcium would arrest, reverse or at least minimize the ravages of this illness.
-For years, physicians recommended increase in dietary calcium as the principal intervention in this illness.3 It is only now becoming more obvious that calcium intake is but one of many nutritional concerns that must be addressed in order to effectively treat ostoporosis.
-Many factors, including age, menopausal status, total calcium, vitamin K2 and vitamin D intake,7 as well as consumption of cigarettes, saturated fats, alcohol, and cola proved to be linked to a lower bone mineral density.
+For years, physicians recommended increase in dietary calcium as the principal intervention in this illness.
+It is only now becoming more obvious that calcium intake is but one of many nutritional concerns that must be addressed in order to effectively treat osteoporosis.
+This is the principal reason why teenagers eat poorly, yet they grow, and now that you are a mature adult, eating well, your bone is melting away.

 FACT #1: The human adult requires approximately 200 mg of elemental calcium per day, and if absorption is between 20% and 40%, the nutritional allowance is approximately 1,000 mg per day.
 Too much calcium causes more immediate problems involving muscle and nerve.
 These regulatory mechanisms modulate the absorption of calcium.
 That is, calcium in excess of 1,200 mg or so will cause the body to reduce the percentage absorbed.
 While this would appear to be ‘wasteful’ of an inexpensive nutrient, the real cost is that the excess calcium competes with absorption of other micronutrients, resulting in poor absorption of these.